Sgun369/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 1.Don't swap horses in crossing a stream
 2.This report,by its very lenghth,defends itself against the risk of being read
-3. I do not fear computers, i fear the lack of them
+3. I do not fear computers, i fear the lack of them 4.I can only go one way.i've not got reverse gear